-Take your soup skills to the next level.
-Use this handy guide to learn how to make soups that warm the hearts of your friends, family and Instagram followers.
-Let's get started.
+This is a wake-up call for those who think dumping a can into a bowl, then microwaving it counts as “making soup.”
+Use this handy guide to learn how to actually make soups that warm the hearts of your friends, family and Instagram followers.
+They will thank you later.
+Let's get started!

 Basics of a Perfect Soup